lukasbrunner/lukasbrunner.github.io/_publications/publications.md

 - **Brunner L.** and Sippel S. (in review):
 <a href="https://doi.org/10.31223/X53M0J" target="_blank">
-Separation of climate models and observations based on daily output using machine learning</a>, submitted to _Env.
+Identifying climate models based on their daily output using machine learning</a>, submitted to _Env.
 Data Sci._ / available on EarthArXiv,
 <a href="https://lukasbrunner.github.io/files/Brunner2022_EarthArxiv.pdf" target="_blank"><b>PDF</b></a>